 Admission Requirements and Application Process

 Admission as a graduate student in the School of Meteorology is competitive.
 Prospective students must apply for admission to the Graduate College through the Office of Admissions and Records.
-All materials are submitted electronically through that site (including three letters of reference-preferably from faculty, official transcripts from all colleges and universities attended, and a personal statement).
+All materials are submitted electronically through that site (including three letters of reference-preferably from faculty, resume/cv, unofficial transcripts from all colleges and universities attended, and a personal statement).

 Minimum Requirements for Admission to Graduate Program